aailabkaist/EgoPlan_Challenge_Team_AAILab/README.md

 Since EpicKitchens and Ego4D datasets are large datasets, you need to download only necessary thing if you have limited resource.
-We follow path setting from [EgoPlan Benchmark](https://github.com/ChenYi99/EgoPlan) Download the RGB frames of
+We follow path setting from [EgoPlan Benchmark](https://github.com/ChenYi99/EgoPlan) Download the RGB frames of [EPIC-KITCHENS-100](https://github.com/epic-kitchens/epic-kitchens-download-scripts) and videos of [Ego4D](https://ego4d-data.org/#download).
+The folder structure of two datasets are shown below:
 - **EpicKitchens Dataset**:
   ```
   EPIC-KITCHENS